Șofronea

 Șofronea (Sofronya) is a commune in Arad County, Romania, lies in the Arad Plateau and it stretches over 3490 ha.
 It is composed of two villages, Sânpaul (Szentpál), and Șofronea.
 It is situated at 10 km from the county capital, Arad.

 Population

-According to the last census the population of the commune counts 2,566 inhabitants.
-From an ethnical point of view it has the following structure: 64.0% are Romanians, 35.1% Hungarians, 0.5% Germans, 0.3% Ukrainians and 0.1% are of other or undeclared nationalities.
+According to the 2021 census the population of the commune counts 2,887 inhabitants.

 History

 The first documentary record of Șofronea dates back to 1437, while Sânpaul was first mentioned in 1235.